 Registrar, Loving Work Foundation

-Loving Work Foundation Advisory Committee: Lynne Kaufman, Margaret Alexander, Jeff Nielsen, Ron Landsel, and Sylvia Aurora.
+Loving Work Foundation Ambassadors: Margaret Alexander, Jeff Nielsen, Ron Landsel, and Sylvia Aurora.

-Members of our Advisory Commitee actively support the mission of the Loving Work Foundation by serving as its representatives.
+Our Ambassadors actively support the mission of the Loving Work Foundation by representing LWF to the larger community.
 They offer counsel to the Director of the Foundation Board of Trustees and her designee(s), providing recommendations, suggestions and constructive feedback in the areas of networking, dissemination of information, website content, fundraising, and other areas relating to the work of the Foundation.
 We are grateful for their compassionate hearts and dedicated service.